jorgeserras/BattleBit/index.md

 4. Download the project **[here](https://github.com/jorgeserras/MTS_OutlierDetection/zipball/master)** or through **[Github](https://github.com/jorgeserras/MTS_OutlierDetection)** and unzip it into a folder.

-5. Open RStudio and open the downloaded project: (File -> Open Project -> choose OutlierDetection.Rproj).

-6. Still in RStudio, open the R script "installation.R" in the same folder as the project: (File -> Open File -> choose installation.R).
+5. Open RStudio and open the R script "installation.R" in the folder of the project: (File -> Open File -> choose installation.R).
 Run the script, this will install all necessary packages and dependencies.
-If an error occur in the installation of rJava, please verify the installation of the JDK in step 1.
+If an error occurs in the installation of rJava, please verify the installation of the JDK in step 1.

-7.
+6. Still in RStudio, open the downloaded project in the same folder as in step 5: (File -> Open Project -> choose OutlierDetection.Rproj).

+7. The script "app.R" should now be opened in RStudio.
+Click "Run app" to launch the application.
+If a window pops up requesting the installation of Shiny, choose "yes", otherwise it is already installed.

+8. The app should now be running in a seperate window, select "Open in Browser" in the top left corner.
+The application is now displayed in the predefined browser (required to correctly interpret web development programming)

+9. Enjoy!

 ### Input-data